 Ginia Ng, a senior lecturer from SEED institute, holds a Doctoral degree of Education from East China Normal University, specialized in Early Childhood Education.
 She rose through the ranks with more than 20 years of early childhood teaching and training experience.
 She is a prolific writer who had written 64 Chinese readers for young children.

 Glenn Bartlett is Turner’s Executive Creative Director in Asia Pacific.
-He is responsible for managing the overall creative strategy for Turner’s dynamic entertainment portfolio, while leading the development of branded content, and driving the creative solutions for sponsorships and promotions in the region.
-As the head of Creative Services, he tasks his team to deliver a world-class and on-brand creative product across all functions of Turner’s entertainment brands, and sponsorships and promotions.
+As the head of Creative Services, he tasks his team to deliver world-class and on-brand creative product across all functions of Turner’s entertainment brands.
 Dedicated to enhancing his time in Asia, Glenn is passionate about learning new languages and cultures and continues to study Chinese and Japanese.

 Gomathey D/O M Veeramari